SIGN UP FOR OUR NEWSLETTER

 County Youth Ecology Corps and Stewards of the Coast and Redwoods

-Stewards of the Coast & Redwoods partners with the Sonoma County Youth Ecology Corps to support summer youth crews to support fire recovery priorities within Armstrong Redwoods State Nature Reserve and Austin Creek State Recreation Area.
+Stewards of the Coast & Redwoods partners with the Sonoma County Youth Ecology Corps to support summer youth crews to support fire recovery priorities within Armstrong Redwoods State Natural Reserve and Austin Creek State Recreation Area.
 The program provides youth and young adults 18-24 years of age with paid work experience, training, the opportunity to explore careers and develop work-readiness skills.
 Approximately 70% of those employed are at-risk youth including those enrolled in Workforce Innovation and Opportunity Act programs, those receiving Temporary Assistance to Needy Families (TANF), Services for Transitional Age Youth (STAY), and current or former foster youth.

 Stewards of the Coast and Redwoods at Armstrong Redwoods State Natural Reserve